How to buy the best cot bed or cot

 Sleigh cot beds are popular with parents.
-They're named sleigh cot beds because of their wavy design which makes them stand out from other cots and cot beds with their all-straight sides.
+The name comes from their wavy design, which makes them stand out from their straight-sided counterparts.

-When you're buying, check that the sleigh-shaped ends, which are usually bolted either side of the head and foot boards, do not create a dip or groove between the pieces of wood where your baby's clothing could get caught.
+When you're buying, check that the sleigh-shaped ends, which are usually bolted on either side of the head and foot boards, don't create a dip or groove between the pieces of wood where your baby's clothing could get caught.

-Sleigh cot beds can be either drop sided or have fixed sides.
-The side rails will be removed to turn them into a bed.
+Sleigh cot beds can be either drop-sided or have fixed sides.
+The side rails will be removed to turn the cot into a bed.

 Cot beds with drawer

-Some cots and cot beds utilise what's essentially dead space beneath the base and the legs to include a drawer.
+Some cots and cot beds utilise what's essentially dead space beneath the base and the legs by including a drawer.

 A cot bed with a drawer might be ideal for you if your baby's nursery is small and lacks storage space.